This policy on student conduct has been adopted to comply with Education Law § 6450 for the maintenance of public order on college campuses.

 3.1.12 Failure to engage in responsible social conduct and to model good civil conduct and citizenship;

-3.1.13 Violations of any other TC or Columbia University policy, rule or regulation, or of federal, state, or local law that reflect upon or are related to the Student’s activities or status as a Teachers College student.
+3.1.13 Violations of any other TC or Columbia University policy, rule or regulation, or of federal, state, or local law that reflect upon or are related to the Student’s activities or status as a TC student.

 4. INFORMAL PROCEDURES